 Still, you need to consider the cost of hosting the application and any additional premium themes and third-party plugins you might want to add.

 Both WooCommerce and Squarespace are very good, but neither is a one-size-fits-all solution.
 The truth is – they don’t need to be.

 Squarespace was designed with beginners in mind.
-Its role in the modern online world is not to be underestimated because it has enabled thousands of inexperienced users to launch and run their own professional-looking websites without worrying about things like hosting or security.
+Its role in the modern online world is not to be underestimated because it has helped thousands of inexperienced users to launch and run their own professional-looking websites without worrying about things like web hosting or security.

 This very setup, however, poses certain limitations for people who have a few more specific ideas and are a bit more tech-savvy.
 They pick WooCommerce and know fully well that although it lags behind Squarespace in the ease-of-use department, it gives them much more control over the projects.

 At the end of the day, both platforms have a pretty low learning curve, so it shouldn’t take much time to master them.

 You can accommodate just about any self-hosted ecommerce platform with ScalaHosting.
 We have plans specifically optimized for WooCommerce, Magento, and PrestaShop.
 Additionally, you can find dozens of other similar apps in the Softaculous auto-installer, which is now available even on our SPanel managed VPS plans.

 Speaking of our SPanel packages, if you choose to host a WooCommerce site with us, you will be able to control the entire WordPress installation through SWordPress – our proprietary WordPress management tool.